CatoTH/antragsgruen/README.md

 }
 ```

+When LaTeX complains about `scrlayer2.sty` not found, executing the SQL statement `UPDATE texTemplate SET texLayout = REPLACE(texLayout, 'scrpage2', 'scrlayer-scrpage');` followed by clearing all caches (`./yii cache/flush-all`) should fix this problem.

 ### FPDI-PDF

 If you run into the error "This PDF document probably uses a compression technique which is not supported by the free parser shipped with FPDI.
 (See https://www.setasign.com/fpdi-pdf-parser for more details)" and decide to use the commercial plugin, you can install the package using the following steps: